June 17, 2026

 De Nederlandsche Bank

 For US and UK buyers specifically interested in European property investment, Spain and Portugal remain the most accessible markets by a wide margin.
+US citizens can compare mortgages for US citizens in Spain to see which Spanish banks pre-approve American buyers.

 How do UK mortgage rates compare to Europe in 2026?